 Carlisle are a reputable brand and the Radial Trail HD trailer tires are highly rated.
 Not only are they long lasting but there are multiple sizes available to best suit most trailers.

 The Trailer King ST are also very popular trailer tires that are suited to heavy loads.
 They have an enhanced shoulder design that improves heat dissipation.
 This results in even wear and a longer lasting tire compared to similar priced alternatives.

 Other features of the Trailer King ST include:

 - Center groove that improves stability and tracking

 - Includes a nationwide limited warranty

 Considering that are rated at 2,150 LBS per tire and come with a nationwide limited warranty, these trailer tires provide excellent value for money.
 Trailer King offer a variety of sizes and the option to include a wheel as well as the tire.

-The Maxxis M8008 are premium trailer tires that has a double steel-belted construction for additional strength.
-They are radial tires for a trailer that are designed to decrease rolling resistance and improving towing stability.
+The Maxxis M8008 are premium trailer tires that have a double steel-belted construction for additional strength.
+They are radial tires for a trailer that are designed to decrease rolling resistance and improve towing stability.

 - Superior load handling performance